mredenti/ModernCMake/slides/episodes/targets.md

 add_library(myLib STATIC lib.cpp)
 This command creates a static library target named myLib from the source file lib.cpp.

+- Any target has a collection of properties, which define which define how the build recipe should be produced and how it should be used by other dependent targets in the project.

-## PROPERTIES OF TARGETS
+## TARGET PROPERTIES

-Targets in CMake have properties that define their behavior.
-These properties control various aspects of the build process, such as compiler options, include directories, and dependencies.
+Targets in CMake have properties that define their behavior. compiler options, include directories, and dependencies.
 Properties can be set and queried using specific commands

-## TARGET PROPERTIES

 - A target is a node <!-- logical unit --> inside the dependecy graph of your project that encapsulates **properties** subdivided in two categories: